Health Library

 Smoking Risks

-Smokers not only have increased risk of lung disease, including lung cancer and emphysema, but also have increased risk of heart disease, stroke, and oral cancer.
+Smokers not only have a higher risk of lung disease, including lung cancer and emphysema, but also have a higher risk of heart disease, stroke, and mouth and throat cancers.

 Facts About Smoking and Teens